ZEN (named for racing as: Nice One Zola)

 Luckily he was one taken out of the pound by C.G.P.

-Their vet believed he was suffering a wrist injury, advising pain releif
+Their vet believed he was suffering a wrist injury, advising pain relief

 and months of cage rest.